 This is tricky because it’s so easy to slip up here.

 A true debate is about an issue.
 One topic.

 When we feel like we are losing our ground on one subject it’s common to shift things to another subject.
 Avoid this.
 You’ll only muddy the waters and the two of you will be talking in circles.

 If you notice that things have veered off course, politely say, “I appreciate what you just said, but I feel like we’ve strayed away from what we originally were talking about and I’d love to hear more of your perspective on that.”

 Appreciation is a recurring theme in all influential conversations.
-Acknowledgement and appreciation are signs of power, poise, and persuasiveness.
+Acknowledgment and appreciation are signs of power, poise, and persuasiveness.